shahroudy/NTURGB-D/README.md

 ### How to download the datasets

-Please click [here](http://rose1.ntu.edu.sg/Datasets/actionRecognition.asp) for more information about accessing the "NTU RGB+D" and "NTU RGB+D 120" datasets.
+The "NTU RGB+D" and "NTU RGB+D 120" datasets can be downlowed via [http://rose1.ntu.edu.sg/Dataset/actionRecognition.asp](http://rose1.ntu.edu.sg/Dataset/actionRecognition.asp).

 If you need the skeleton data only, you could also obtain it via: